UX / UI Designer. Product Visual Designer. Pizza Lover. Breaking Bad Fan. Soccer Fanatic.

 Protection and Stability

-The SFR Two-Piece Blade Guards were created to provide the user with the ultimate protection for their blades when walking or storing.
-Unique features have been designed such as water outlet holes with director ridges, which can help prevent rusting and blade blunting and a specially designed anti-slip tread.
-Cutting guide slots have been implemented to allow for a better user experience if trimming is needed, as well as increasing the overall flexibility.
-Available in a range of colours and scents, the SFR Two-Piece Blade Guards are essential for anyone who skates on ice.
+The SFR Two-Piece Blade Guards were designed to offer optimal protection for ice skate blades during walking or storage.
+Key features include water outlet holes with directional ridges, which help prevent rust and blade blunting, as well as a specially crafted anti-slip tread for added safety.
+Cutting guide slots were incorporated to enhance the user experience, allowing for easy trimming and improving flexibility.
+Available in a variety of colours and scents, the SFR Two-Piece Blade Guards are a must-have for anyone who skates on ice.

 The Brief